 It is the EBA's opinion that the new CCFs of 10% and 40% should be introduced.
-However, the EBA recognises this alignment will result in a need to reassign OBS items in Annex I of the CRR in accordance with the new structure of the CCFs.
-Furthermore, the EBA considers that there is a need to further clarify the criteria for allocation of items to Annex I of the CRR, as well as to provide guidance on those factors that constrain the ability to cancel commitments and also to specify the process for notifying the EBA on institutions' classification of specific OBS items in Annex I categories.
-Hence, the EBA is asking that it be assigned a mandate for an RTS in order to further specify the treatment of OBS items.
+However, the EBA recognises this alignment will result in a need to re-assign OBS items in Annex I of the CRR according to the new structure of the CCFs.
+Furthermore, the EBA considers that there is a need to further clarify the criteria for allocation of items to Annex I of the CRR, as well as provide guidance on those factors that constrain the ability to cancel commitments and also specifying the process for notifying the EBA on institutions' classification of specific OBS items in Annex I categories.
+Hence, the EBA is asking a mandate for an RTS be assigned in order to further specify the treatment of OBS items.